natdarke/base-config/README.md

         * [Prepare Dev Environment](#prepare-dev-environment) and
         * [Start an App on Local Host](#start-an-app-on-local-host)
     * The feature only requires work on 1 service.
 If you your feature requires that you work on more than one service, see [Develop with Multiple services](#develop-with-multiple-services)
     * You don't need to work on any NPM packages.
-If you do, see [Develop with NPM packages](#develop-with-npm-packages)
+If you do, see [Working with Dependency Packages](#working-with-dependency-packages)

 1. Clone the service